ArrowM/Queue-Bot/README.md

 `/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/move` - Move a user to a new position in a queue
 `/next` - Pull from a text queue
-`/pullnum` - Set the default # of users to pull when autopull is off or when using the `/next` command
+`/pullnum` - Get / Set the default # of users to pull when autopull is off or when using the `/next` command
-`/queues` - Add / delete / display queues
+`/queues` - Add / Delete / List queues
-`/roles` - Enable or disable `In Queue: ...` roles
+`/roles` - Get / Set whether queue members are assigned a role named `In Queue: ...`
-`/scheduleclear` - Clear queues on a schedule
+`/schedule` - Add / Delete / List scheduled commands
 `/shuffle` - Shuffle a queue
 `/size` - Get / Set size limit of a queue
 `/timestamps` - Get / Set whether to display timestamps next to users `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
-`/whitelist` - Add / delete / display whitelists of users and roles
+`/whitelist` - Add / Delete / List / Clear users or roles from a queue whitelist

 **Bot Management**
 `/altprefix` - Enable or disable alternate prefix `!`
-`/mode` - Set display mode
+`/mode` - Get / Set display mode
-`/notifications` - Get / Set notification status (on = DM users when they are pulled out. off = no DMS) `/permission` - Add / delete / display users and roles with bot permissions `/start` - Add the bot to a voice queue
+`/notifications` - Get / Set notification status (on = DM users when they are pulled out. off = no DMS) `/permission` - Add / Delete / List / Clear users and roles with bot permissions `/priority` - Add / Delete / List / Clear users and roles with queue priority
+`/start` - Add the bot to a voice queue

 https://user-images.githubusercontent.com/42418080/134399133-3ef5cfb4-24d1-459a-83c0-c3b5d0441261.mp4